ElazarK/content-docs/scripts/ADGetGroupUsers.md

 `Deprecated`

-Use Active Directory to retrieve the list of users who are members of the specified group.
+Retrieves the list of users who are members of the specified group.
 Group must be given by its AD Distinguished Name.
 The `attributes` argument receives a comma-separated list of additional attributes you wish to be displayed in the results.

 Example usage: `!ADGetGroupUsers groupdn="CN=Domain Admins,CN=Users,DC=demisto,DC=com" attributes=badPwdCount,memberOf`